embrace-vim/vim-better-file-changed-prompt/README.rst

   frequently when you rebase history.

-If Vim notices that the permissions have changed, the default is to always prompt you.
+If Vim notices that the permissions have changed, the Vim default is to always prompt you.

 - This plugin will *not* prompt you when permissions change.
 [Although maybe it should, or at least if the file is no longer writable or readable by the user.
-But this seems like such a rare use case, we're not gonna worry about that now.
+But that's a rare use case we're not gonna worry about.
 But please open an `Issue
   <https://github.com/embrace-vim/vim-better-file-changed-prompt/issues>`__
   if this impacts you negatively.]

+If Vim notices external changes and the local buffer has not been modified, it'll print a message like you'd normally see when you edit a file, e.g.,:

+  ``"file" 3L, 9B``

+- Interestingly, in Neovim, nothing is messaged.
+Neovim silently loads changes.

+- This plugin prints an alert like Vim does, but telling you explicitly what happened (unlike, e.g., ``"file" 3L, 9B``), and colorfully, too (imagine the following with a yellow background, for example), e.g.,:

+  ``File changed! 📠 /path/to/file``

-For the remaining three cases — file deleted, changed, or conflicts — this plugin will prompt you as described earlier.
+Finally, when conflicts are detected, this plugin will prompt you, just like Vim or Neovim does, regardless of ``autoread``, albeit with the dialog changes described earlier.

 .. |help-modified| replace:: ``:help modified``
 .. _help-modified: https://vimhelp.org/options.txt.html#%27modified%27